 BOSTON — Jerry Keefe stood motionless and stared blankly up at the TD Garden jumbotron.

-Northeastern’s head coach is normally quick to show emotion following an opposing team’s score.
+After an opposing team’s score, Northeastern’s head coach is often quick to show emotion.
 But after a defensive breakdown left junior Lukas Gustafsson wide-open to put Boston College up 4-1 just 35 seconds into the second period, Keefe and the Huskies were out of answers.

 “Going into the second period, you’re still in that game,” Keefe lamented postgame.
 “You get the next one and you’re still in the game.”